OrionStarGIT/EnglishDoc/content/docs/kyma/master/opk-development/docs/43-Face recognition.md

 - `isPreWakeupNeedBody`: Whether to trigger the pre-wakeup callback when the human body is detected, the default is true
 - `preWakeupIntervalTime`: the interval time between two pre-wakeups, below this value, the pre-wakeup will not be triggered again, the default is 20000 milliseconds
 - `recognizeTimeout`: Face recognition timeout time, the default is 2000 milliseconds
-- `isWakeupNeedRecognize`: Whether to wake up to get the detailed information of registration (this parameter is only valid on Leopard big screen)
+- `isWakeupNeedRecognize`: Whether to wake up to get the detailed information of registration (this parameter is only valid on GreetBot big screen)

 **Status description:**